johnmaeda/designintech-2019/markdown/en.md

 .group[
 ### 3) Awesome Humans: Yes We Can

-How do we move the conversation away from dystopia, and not to eutopia, but to being present in the now?
+How do we move the conversation away from dystopia, and not to eutopia, but to being present in the now most constructively?
 ]
 .group[
 ### 4) Three Tasty Trend Mixes

-What do we sense is happening out there and how is it making us feel good (or bad) and more curious?
+What do we sense is happening out there and how is it making us feel good (or bad) and more curious for the future?
 ]
 .group[
 ### 5) Yaaaaaaaaawn!
 Boring AI